Can you get life insurance while you're pregnant?

 During pregnancy

-If you apply for life insurance during your pregnancy, you may have a more complex underwriting experience.
-The closer you are to childbirth, the more likely it is for your application to be postponed or your premiums increased.
+The closer you are to childbirth, the more likely it is for your application to be postponed or your premiums to increase.

-If you do end up with higher premiums due to pregnancy complications, most life insurance companies allow you to retake your medical exam a year or two after your policy is issued.
-If your new exam results qualify for a lower price, your premiums will be adjusted.
-(If they don’t, your premiums won’t go up.)
+If you do end up with higher premiums due to pregnancy complications, most life insurance companies allow you to retake your medical exam a year or two after your policy becomes active.
+If your new exam results qualify for a lower price, your premiums will be adjusted — and if they don’t, your premiums won’t go up.

 After pregnancy

-If your application is postponed during your pregnancy, four to eight weeks after you give birth are the next best time to apply for life insurance.
+If your application is postponed during your pregnancy, the next best time to apply for life insurance is four to eight weeks after you give birth.

 By this point, your weight will likely be lower than it was during your pregnancy and any health complications from pregnancy, including elevated blood pressure and cholesterol, should be resolved.

-However, postpartum depression and gestational diabetes can elevate your premiums for up to five years even if you’re no longer experiencing symptoms.
+However, postpartum depression and gestational diabetes can elevate your premiums for up to five years even if you’re no longer experiencing symptoms, so your premiums will depend on your personal situation.

 How to buy life insurance if you're pregnant